pandashreyan/api/README.md

 This project is licensed under the MIT License.

 ⭐ Show Your Support
-If you found this project helpful, give it a ⭐ on GitHub!
+If you found this project helpful, please give it a ⭐ on GitHub!
-Contributions, issues, and feedback are warmly welcome. 😊
+Your feedback, contributions, and ideas are always welcome. 😊